CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Colors

-The Giro Cormick helmet is the only stylish helmet in this selection that has the MIPS feature.
+The Giro Cormick helmet is the only stylish helmet in this selection with MIPS.
 This means this is one of the safest chic helmets in this selection.

-This helmet is perfect for summer when it’s hot, thanks to 18 air vents that allow enough airflow that will ventilate your head.
+This helmet is perfect for summer when it’s hot, thanks to 18 air vents allowing enough airflow to ventilate your head.

 Compared to the previous helmet, it does not have a taillight.
-But you can buy it in the Yellow/Fluo color visible even if it is darker outside.
+But you can buy it in the Yellow/Fluo color that is better visible even if it is darker outside.

 Its inner padding and design will provide you with enough comfort.
 You will forget that you have a helmet on your head.
 The only downside is its weight of 0.77 lb (350 g).